diffusiondata/gateway-examples/misc/README.md

 With this configuration, the service will register for missing topic notifications for the `fx/EUR` topic path.
-If any other session subscribes to this path and the topic does not exist in server, this service will create a JSON-type topic and publish dummy data to it.
+If any other session subscribes to this path and the topic does not exist in the server, this service will create a JSON-type topic and publish dummy data to it.

 NOTE:
-> For the demonstration purposes, supplied configuration file: `src/main/resources/configuration.json` is created such that, a service of type `MISSING_TOPIC_HANDLER` will be created which will register for missing topic notification for topic path `fx/EUR`.
+> For the demonstration purposes, the supplied configuration file: `src/main/resources/configuration.json` is created such that, a service of type `MISSING_TOPIC_HANDLER` will be created which will register for missing topic notification for topic path `fx/EUR`.
 Services of type `DATE_APPENDER` are created such that they subscribe to topic `fx/EUR`.
 Hence, when these services are added into the application, services `dateAppender1` and `dateAppender2` will subscribe to `fx/EUR` topic and service `missingTopicHandler` will create and update `fx/EUR` topic.
 As soon as the topic is created, `dateAppender1` and `dateAppender2` will send updates with date appended in them to topics `updated/fx/EUR` and `enhanced/fx/EUR` respectively.

 ## Metrics
 Out of the box metrics provided by Framework are exposed with JMX and Prometheus.